 Pros and Cons of Working in Japan

 In Japan, you will be exposed to a convenient and easy standard of living.
-A country where you can rely on convenience stores for literally everything whether it be picking up some lunch, posting some mail, buying event tickets or purchasing a new T-shirt, you will be in comfortable hands.
+You will be in comfortable hands in a country where you can rely on convenience stores for everything, whether picking up some lunch, posting some mail, buying event tickets, or purchasing a new T-shirt.

-The infrastructure of most places is up to a high standard and you can expect to find fast reliable internet to do all your work throughout many of the cities.
+The infrastructure of most places is up to a high standard, and you can expect to find fast, reliable internet to do all your work throughout many cities.
 Unfortunately, cursed to be upon multiple tectonic plates, geographically, the country is prone to disasters like earthquakes and tsunamis so phone alerts will become a normal part of life.

 Measures that are put in place to counter these events are highly effective and hardly cause enough damage as it did many years ago, but do not be surprised to experience a few tremors during your time living here.